Hailed by reviewers as "a colossal musical mind" with a "transcendent technique",

-recorded a follow up CD of Polish Piano Quintets by Friedman and Rozycki to be released in September 2016.
+recorded a follow up CD of Polish Piano Quintets by Friedman and Rozycki which was released in September 2016.
 Jonathan is also recording the complete

 Brahms solo piano works for the Swedish label, BIS Records, the first three volumes of which were released to tremendous critical acclaim, receiving many 5 Star Reviews